n0mad01/node.bittrex.api/README.md

 });
 ```

-many kudos to https://github.com/samuelhei - thanks to him all missing calls are complemented as also structural improvements have been made
+Thanks to all who have contributed to the project, special kudos to https://github.com/samuelhei - thanks to him all missing calls are complemented as also structural improvements have been made.

 ##### donations welcome!
 > BTC: 1N5T2VYACYKxK3UUDHhp7g69qtUmsDdAjZ